 Identification of new genes and pathways involved in O-mannosylation and cell-cell communication

-In addition to the cadherin superfamily, we have identified plexins as a major class of cell-surface O-mannosylated proteins.
-The IPT/TIG domains of plexins are frequently O-mannosylated on specific β-strands but, intriguingly, this O-mannosylation doesn’t seem to be mediated by POMT1/POMT2 or the TMTC1-4 family.
-Our results thus indicate that other, as yet unknown glycosyltransferases are present in mammalian systems and are responsible for directing O-mannosylation specifically to proteins with IPT/TIG folds.
-Using the SimpleCell platform, we are currently screening candidate genes to test this hypothesis and to identify the novel glycosyltransferase enzymes responsible for O-mannosylation in mammalian cells.
+In addition to the cadherin superfamily, we have identified plexin receptors as a major class of cell-surface O-mannosylated proteins.
+The IPT domains of plexins are frequently O-mannosylated on specific β-strands but, intriguingly, this O-mannosylation doesn’t seem to be mediated by POMT1/POMT2 or the TMTC1-4 family.
+Our results thus indicate that other, as yet unknown glycosyltransferases are present in mammalian systems and are responsible for directing O-mannosylation specifically to proteins with IPT folds.
+We are currently using bioinformatics tools for prediction and screening of candidate genes to test this hypothesis and to identify the novel glycosyltransferase enzymes responsible for O-mannosylation in mammalian cells.